-6. Lenders must submit SBA Form 159(7a) to Fiscal Transfer Agent ("FTA") on loans that involve payment of fees, including, but not limited to, those covering any packaging fees charged by the Lender or where the Lender paid the Agent fee.
-This submission is required only once after there has been an initial disbursement on the loan and should be submitted in conjunction with a Lender's 1502 report for the month.
+6. Lenders must submit SBA Form 159 to Fiscal Transfer Agent ("FTA") on loans that involve payment of fees, including, but not limited to, those covering any packaging fees charged by the Lender or where the Lender paid the Agent fee.
+This submission is required only once after there has been an initial disbursement on the loan and must be submitted in conjunction with a Lender's SBA Form 1502 report for the month and must be submitted within two SBA Form 1502 reporting cycles.
 The information must be submitted by electronic document imaging utilizing either the Portable Document Format (.pdf) or the Tagged Information Format (.tif).
 Lenders must email the pdf/tif file to Form159@colsonservices.com.
 Lenders are required to retain an original signature version of the form in their files for compliance review purposes.